-If you want to know who created or accepted a shift then click on the shift and select the Shift History option from the Shift Actions menu.
+If you want to know who created or accepted a shift then click on the shift and click on the three dots button then select View shift history.

 You can see information such as when a shift was created an published and by who:

 You can see who approved an open shift: